 The third is that lots of us have the attitude Chris Hill lampooned in his brilliant Switch to Linux video back in 2003 (and I wrote about here).
 That video stars an alpha geek who says, "Linux runs on anything", then adds, "You've got to config it...write some shell scripts...update your RPMs...partition your drives...patch your kernel...compile your binaries...check your version dependencies...probably do that once or twice....It's just so easy, and so simple.
 I don't know why everyone doesn't run Linux."
 That litany has changed a lot in the last 16 years, but to assume that muggles should do what wizards do is just as wrong as it ever was.

 Last April, in "How Wizards and Muggles Break Free from the Matrix", I put up a punch list of 13 different things already being done to help break everyone free of institutions that would rather hold them captive—and to build bases for far better institutions in the process.

 At the time I wrote that, I assumed that the GDPR would clear paths for work already moving forward within all 13 items on that muggle-liberating punch list.
 Alas, the GDPR's single positive achievement so far has been shaking things up.
 That's it.
 The worst thing the GDPR has done is encourage surveillance capitalists to keep doing the same damn things, only now with the "consent" of "data subjects" clicking "agree" to misleading cookie notices everywhere.

-But the work proceeds, and all of it can use your help.
+But the work proceeds (and the list of places where it's proceeding is now up to 17 items), and all of it can use your help.

 So please, let us know which side of the line you stand on and what you're ready to do about it (or, better yet, already doing).
 Thanks.